softius/phlow/docs/sequence-flow.md

 # Sequence Flow
-The following example demonstrates how to execute tasks in sequence.
+The following example demonstrates how to execute steps in sequence.
 As part of the example, we display the sum of two random numbers.

 ``` php
 require __DIR__.'/../vendor/autoload.php';